 We have two boys -8 and 3 years, and would be happy for some help in order to keep the farm and our children thriving.

 We are looking for someone who is independent.
 We ask that we have privacy in our house to have our own family time.

 It is important that you have an interest and enthusiasm to help on our farm.
 You must be able to communicate well in English, be fit to work and have plenty of energy, and a positive attitude.
 Jobs include: sorting eggs, packing salad, weeding, planting , harvesting.

-Accommodation is in a caravan.
-There is a gas cooker, electricity, toilet and hot shower, self catering
+Accommodation is in a barn or a caravan.
+There is a gas cooker,wood burner, electricity, toilet and hot shower, self catering

 Rural location, but only two miles from Newcastle Emlyn, and 8 miles from the sea.